 TIP: The NMTC Program authorizing statute requires the CDFI Fund to give priority to any Applicant that has a track record of successfully providing capital or technical assistance to Disadvantaged Businesses or Communities.
 An Applicant may receive up to five “priority points” for demonstrating such a track record.
 Responses to Question #19 and Question #20 as well as Exhibit B, are used to determine the amount of “priority points.”
 Only the organizational track record of the Applicant or the Controlling Entity may be referenced.
 Do not refer to the track record of individuals (e.g., staff, Principals, consultants) associated with the Applicant or its Controlling Entity.

 TIP: The Applicant may reference, in the Tables in Exhibit B and in the narratives in Question #19(b) and Question #20(b) (if applicable), loans or Equity Investments that the Applicant (or its Controlling Entity) has itself financed and for which it has capital at risk (direct financing/investment).
 Only loans or Equity Investments may be included in the Tables in Exhibit B and in the narratives in Question #19(b) and Question #20(b).
 Grants provided by the Applicant or Controlling Entity may not be included.
-Please note that capital provided to non-profit businesses that are not in the form of a loan will be considered grants and should not be referenced in Question #19, Question #20 or included in Exhibit B.
+Please note that capital provided to non-profit businesses that are not in the form of a loan will be considered grants and should not be referenced in Question #19, Question #20 or included in Exhibit B. For additional details on completing Exhibit B, please refer to the NMTC Application FAQ document.

 TIP: An Applicant that demonstrates a longer track record of providing similar direct financing/investments or FCOS to entities that are not Affiliates (either on its own or through its Controlling Entity) will generally score higher in this section than an Applicant that demonstrates a shorter track record of direct financing/investments or FCOS.
 An Applicant (either on its own or through its Controlling Entity) will score lower in this section if its track record is comprised primarily or exclusively providing indirect financing/investments, and/or a track record of primarily or exclusively financing Affiliates.